-The unaudited pro forma balance sheet information as of June 30, 2013 assumes (i) the conversion of all outstanding shares of convertible preferred stock into 7,229,590 shares of the Company's common stock, (ii) the conversion of \$3.0 million of outstanding principal and accelerated amortization of \$0.3 million of unamortized debt discount on the convertible promissory notes the Company issued in June 2013, and the issuance of an aggregate of 502,791 shares of the Company's common stock upon such conversion, based on the initial public offering price of \$6.00 per share, (iii) the reclassification of the exchangeable share liability to additional paid-in capital related to the issuance of 403,841 shares of common stock upon exchange of outstanding exchangeable shares, and (iv) the reclassification of the preferred stock warrant liability to additional paid-in capital upon completion of the initial public offering ("IPO"), as the warrants become common stock warrants that are not subject to remeasurement.
+The unaudited pro forma balance sheet information as of June 30, 2013 assumes (i) the conversion of all outstanding shares of convertible preferred stock into 7,229,590 shares of the Company's common stock, (ii) the conversion of \$3.0 million of outstanding principal and accelerated amortization of \$0.3 million of unamortized debt discount on the convertible promissory notes the Company issued in June 2013, and the issuance of an aggregate of 430,962 shares of the Company's common stock upon such conversion, assuming an initial public offering price of \$7.00 per share (the mid-point of the price range set forth on the cover of this prospectus), (iii) the reclassification of the exchangeable share liability to additional paid-in capital related to the issuance of 403,841 shares of common stock upon exchange of outstanding exchangeable shares, and (iv) the reclassification of the preferred stock warrant liability to additional paid-in capital upon completion of the initial public offering ("IPO"), as the warrants become common stock warrants that are not subject to remeasurement.
 The pro forma balance sheet was prepared as though the completion of the IPO contemplated by this prospectus had occurred on June 30, 2013.
 Shares of common stock issued in such IPO and any related net proceeds are excluded from the pro forma information.